xentac/fair_fight_scouter/README.md

 ## How frequently will you use my key?

 Your key is primarily required to pull back your attack logs and battle score.
-It should be used once every 10-60 minutes
+It should be used once every 10 minutes or so.

+## How do I remove my key from your server?

+Easy!
+Your key isn't retained on the server.
+If you want my server to stop using your key then all you need to do is uninstall FF Scouter.

 ## Why do you need to pull down my attack logs?